Kubernetes version

 While exceeding the supported version range is likely to work for most api resources: we do not test kube's functionality outside this version range.

 In minor skews, kube and Kubernetes will share a large functioning API surface, while relying on deprecated apis to fill the gap.
-However, the further you stray from the range you are increasingly likely to encounter Rust structs that doesn't work against your cluster, or miss support for resources entirely.
+However, the further you stray from the range you are more likely to encounter Rust structs that doesn't work against your cluster, or miss support for resources entirely.

-Special Abstractions#
+Abstractions#

 , Event